hacks-guide/Guide_Wii/docs/cios.md

 cIOS (Custom IOS) are IOS that are patched to allow custom functionality.
 While [cIOS](https://wiibrew.org/wiki/Custom_IOS) has largely been supplanted by AHBPROT, which gives complete hardware access, it still has useful applications.
 For example, this enables the functionality of USB loaders like USB Loader GX and WiiFlow, alongside other pieces of homebrew like SaveGame Manager GX.
 You can skip this process if you want, but generally it extends your Wii with little to no downsides.

 This d2x cIOS installer was originally developed for the Wii U's vWii by DaveBaol and custom cIOS was created by Leseratte for the Wii mini.
-The original download page can be found [here](https://wii.leseratte10.de/d2xl-cIOS/).
-Leseratte's GitHub page can be found [here](https://github.com/Leseratte10/d2xl-cios).
+You can optionally visit [the original download page for d2x](https://wii.leseratte10.de/d2xl-cIOS/) as well as [Leseratte's GitHub page](https://github.com/Leseratte10/d2xl-cios).
 Please note that this cIOS is still experimental, though no problem with functionality has been reported.

 :::